Furikuda/bork/docs/internals/frontends.rst

 All about JSON: How to develop frontends
 ========================================

-Borg does not have a public API on the Python level.
-That does not keep you from writing :code:`import borg`, but does mean that there are no release-to-release guarantees on what you might find in that package, not even for point releases (1.1.x), and there is no documentation beyond the code and the internals documents.
+Bork does not have a public API on the Python level.
+That does not keep you from writing :code:`import bork`, but does mean that there are no release-to-release guarantees on what you might find in that package, not even for point releases (1.1.x), and there is no documentation beyond the code and the internals documents.

-Borg does on the other hand provide an API on a command-line level.
-In other words, a frontend should (for example) create a backup archive just invoke :ref:`borg_create`, give commandline parameters/options as needed and parse JSON output from borg.
+Bork does on the other hand provide an API on a command-line level.
+In other words, a frontend should (for example) create a backup archive just invoke :ref:`bork_create`, give commandline parameters/options as needed and parse JSON output from bork.

-Important: JSON output is expected to be UTF-8, but currently borg depends on the locale being configured for that (must be a UTF-8 locale and *not* "C" or "ascii"), so that Python will choose to encode to UTF-8.
+Important: JSON output is expected to be UTF-8, but currently bork depends on the locale being configured for that (must be a UTF-8 locale and *not* "C" or "ascii"), so that Python will choose to encode to UTF-8.
-The same applies to any inputs read by borg, they are expected to be UTF-8 encoded also.
+The same applies to any inputs read by bork, they are expected to be UTF-8 encoded also.

-We consider this a bug (see :issue:`2273`) and might fix it later, so borg will use UTF-8 independent of the locale.
+We consider this a bug (see :issue:`2273`) and might fix it later, so bork will use UTF-8 independent of the locale.

 On POSIX systems, you can usually set environment vars to choose a UTF-8 locale: